- Home

 Our Children & Young Peoples Services

-Following the Green Paper for Transforming children and young people’s mental health, we introduced a trailblazing service, with Mental Health Support Team’s operating in 44 Westminster Schools.
-The service is delivered collaboration with NHS England and the Department of Education.
+Following the outcome of the Green Paper for Transforming children and young people’s mental health, we introduced Mental Health Support Team’s in 44 Westminster Schools.
+The service is delivered collaboratively between NHS England and the Department of Education.

 In schools, we offer:

-- Evidence based 1:1 and group interventions for children and young people and parents/guardians in primary and secondary schools delivered by Mental Health Practitioners (EMHPs/CWPs) and an Assistant Psychologist.
+• Evidence based 1:1 and group interventions for children, young people and parents/guardians in primary and secondary schools delivered by Mental Health Practitioners (EMHPs/CWPs) and an Assistant Psychologist.

 Other services:

-- Our Youth Workers are based in youth clubs, delivering sessions for young people.
-This is to target young peolpe who don’t feel able to disclose issues in school, but who access local youth clubs.
+• Our Youth Workers deliver sessions in youth clubs, where they support young people who don’t feel able to disclose issues in school, but who access local youth clubs.